 Car purchase can be a complicated and time taking process, not to mention risky as well.
-There is so much choice and persuasion out there that it is difficult to focus and set your mind on what you want, there is a lot that can go into buying a car, especially when you are buy used car.
+There is so much choice and persuasion out there that it is difficult to focus and set your mind on what you want, there is a lot that can go into buying a car, especially when you are buying a used car.

-We shall be looking into various ways and methods which can be applied practically to save you time and effort and help you make the right decision whether you buy used car or decide to make the move and buy yourself a brand new car.
+We shall be looking into various ways and methods which can be applied practically to save you time and effort and help you make the right decision whether you buy a used car or decide to make the move and buy yourself a brand new car.

 1.1 When to buy a new car – Signs to keep eye on

 1.1.1 Breakdowns have become more frequent

 All cars eventually break down there are no qualms about that.
 Most cars would break down due to batteries, exhaust and lose cables etc. Some other more serious issues include clutch, cooling system and tyres etc. however If the breakdown becomes more repetitive and more frequent in nature then it’s worth start looking into the question, Do you need a new car?

 1.1.2 Car MOT has just Failed